apache/arrow/docs/source/java/examples/quickstartguide.rst

         System.out.println("Vector created in memory: " + varCharVector);
     }

-Create A Field
+Create a Field
 **************

 Fields are used to denote the particular columns of tabular data.
+They consist of a name, a data type, a flag indicating whether the column can have null values, and optional key-value metadata.

-**Field**: Create a column "document" of string type with metadata.
+Example: create a field named "document" of string type:

 .. code-block:: Java